 I wrote this blog back in 2015 and the research has developed over the years.
 As a result, this blog only represents my initial research and plotting of the GHQ line that was constructed and in operation from June to August 1940.
 That’s right, the GHQ line and stop-line strategy employed by General Ironside was only in use officially for 2 months!
 Ironside’s replacement, General Alan Brooke, implemented a strategy of nodal points, anti-tank islands and centres of resistance lasted from July 1940 until the anti-invasion defences were stood down around December 1942/early 1943, which was much longer than the stop line strategy lasted.
-But that is all but forgotten today and most people have a very poor understanding of the actual history of these defences, other than what they read online from sites and individuals that just regurgitate myths and folklore.
+But that is all but forgotten today and most people have a very poor understanding of the actual history of these defences, other than what they read online from sites and individuals that just regurgitate mythology and folklore.

 Although these almost temporary stop-lines seem to grab the attention of many, a lot more research is required to gain a true understanding of wartime anti-invasion defences and how they developed over their relatively short life-span.
 We still know very little about these defences, their history or their development, apart from a broad overview of what was happening at a national level.
 As they were never used, we still have a very poor idea of how successful they would have been.
 This is further exacerbated by the fact the pillboxes that survive today represent only a fraction of the defences originally constructed.
 That and very few people consider the number of troops from the Regular and Territorial forces that were stationed on the coast and inland to act as a mobile force to counter attack and hold the invading force had it come.